peggyo/tmp/Project steps.md

 * To start your app for initial testing:
     - *DO#*`node appserver`  // where appserver.js is the name of the server file.
 YOU MUST NOT CLOSE YOUR Cmdr TOOL in order to try accessing the server.
 Closing Cmdr will cause appserver to halt.

-* To start your app and have it remain running when you close your Cmdr tool:
+* To start your app and have it remain running when you close your Cmdr tool.
+Do this when you have solved problems, and so your TA can access if for grading:
     - *DO#*`nohup node appserver &`    // Now you and your grader can access the server at any time, without using Cmdr.

 * Visit your web server through a browser: